 The spa pool overlooks the sparkling Pacific.
 While you watch the waves roll in, your stress rolls out.
 Attentive staff fill your water glasses and deliver other libations as well as food from Mosaic Bar & Grill.

-Two days in a row we had their incredible Lobster Salad for lunch.
+Two days in a row we had the incredible Lobster Salad for lunch.
 It is out of this world!
 Grilled lobster tail, buttery avocado, asparagus spears, sweet mango and grapefruit segments atop crisp salad greens with a light, creamy citrus dressing.
+The dressings really made it.
+I re-created the recipe for you.
+See this post for my take on the Montage Lobster Salad

 The Chef’s Garden